salbaroudi/HoonSchool_06.2023/App_School_SelfTaught/appschool.md

 - Basic Summaries of Arms:

 1) State Management: For initing and upgrading an agent.
-    - on-init, on-save, on-load...
+    - on-init:  first-time startup arm.
+    - on-save: envases, produces a vase of the current state.
+    - on-load: unwraps the old vase, makes state changes.

 2) Request Handlers:  These handle internet requests.
-    - on-poke:  Handles one-off requests.
+    - on-poke:  single-instance interaction.
-    - on-watch: Handles subscriptions
+    - on-watch: standing subscriptions...when the agent sends a message to a group, everyone
-    - on-leave: handles un-subscribe actions.
+    - on-leave: quit a subscription.

 3) Response Handlers: These handle agent responses (info sent back), that our agent receives from making its own requests.
     - on-agent: Req agknow. and subscription updates from other agents.
+Recieve data from another agent.
-    - on-arvo: Handles vane responses
+    - on-arvo: Handles vane responses, Recieve data from Arvo OS.

 4) Skry Handler:
     - on-peek: local read-only requests (Like IPC?).
+Single time data request

 5) Failure Handler:
     - on-fail: RT error crashing, handles crash reports from Gall.